jstloyal/favorite-books-API/README.md

 - Ruby on Rail
 - API
 - devise_token_auth for login funtionality
-- Using AWS S3 with Active Storage for storing item images
+- Using AWS S3 with Active Storage for storing book images
 - GitHub
 - Heroku